skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

     d.
 Use the **Safe delete** intention to remove `pageNumber` as a parameter for the `needToPrintMore` method, then use refactoring to rename the method to `hasNext`.

     e.
 Go back to `NumberPrinter.java`.
-Note the last line of the while loop in `print` is using the `setPageNumber` method to increments the page number by 1.
+Note the last line of the while loop in `print` is using the `setPageNumber` method to increment the page number by 1.
 This really should be a method of the `Page` class.
-        - Select the whole expression (`page.setPageNumber(page.getPageNumber() + 1)`) and use "Extract method" refactoring turn it into a new method called `nextPage`.
+        - Select the whole expression (`page.setPageNumber(page.getPageNumber() + 1)`) and use "Extract method" refactoring to turn it into a new method called `nextPage`.
         - Accept the suggested signature change and the change to the line of code.
         - Go to the `nextPage` method that was just created, and use refactoring to move the method into the `Page` class.
         - Go find `nextPage` in the `Page` class.
 In the body of this function, select `setPageNumber`.
 Use refactoring to inline **this only and keep the method**.